Getting on the Cloud with Caution

-Fifty-two years after the release of the very popular Rolling Stones song, the words “get off of my cloud” are taking on a completely new meaning.
-While Mick Jagger might have been pleading for some peace and quiet, today’s pleading is for unauthorised hackers to stay away from confidential and proprietary information stored in a very publicly accessible place.
+Fifty one years after the release of the very popular Rolling Stones song, the words, “get off my cloud” are taking on a completely new meaning.
+While Mick Jagger might have been pleading for some peace and quiet and to just be left alone, today’s pleading is for unauthorized hackers to stay away from confidential and proprietary information stored in a very publicly accessible place.

-This brings up an important point.
-Why would a company place their information that is the heart of their business in the hands of a stranger in a strange land?
-On the surface that sounds ludicrous.
-However, there are good reasons that companies are moving their IT infrastructure to the cloud.
+Why would a company place their information that is the heart of their business in the hands of a stranger in a strange land.
+On the surface, that sounds ludicrous.
+However, there are a few very good reasons that companies are moving their IT infrastructure to the cloud.

-According to a Ponemon Institute report, the Global Cloud Data Security Study, companies are not doing a very good job of securing the confidential information stored in the cloud.
+According to a Ponemon Institute report, The 2016 Global Cloud Data Security Study, companies are not doing a very good job of securing the confidential information stored in the cloud.
 Respondents included IT professionals from around the world.
 Over half believed that their companies did not employ a proactive approach to compliance with privacy and data security regulations in a cloud environment.
-Most of the respondents (56 percent) also believed that their companies were not as careful with private customer information stored in the cloud.
+Most of the respondents (56%) also believed that their companies were not as careful with private customer information stored in the cloud.

 Some general recommendations noted in the report are for companies to make broader use of encryption when data is stored in the cloud.
 Further, comprehensive policies should be developed that govern what information should and should not be stored in the cloud.
 Finally, continuous monitoring and security measures should be implemented by the company and the cloud service provider.

 Cloud providers are offering enterprise monitoring services in IaaS environments with a goal of allowing more management control to the client company.
 EarthLink, for example, offers a server monitoring and management service as well as a network monitoring and management service for cloud customers.